 Fade your jawline to sideburns

 The hair is thicker on the chin and slowly fades as you go up the jaw on both sides.
-There is about a one-inch space of skin between the sideburns and beard hair.
+There is about one-inch skin space between the sideburns and beard hair.

 Use a precision trimmer for a mustache and soul patch

 You want to trim up the hair around the point of the chin, mouth, and cheeks.
-These hairs have minimal to sparing stubble for those who want to go a bit more rugged with their look.
+These hairs have minimal to sparing stubble for those who want to be more rugged with their look.

 4. Depp Royale Beard